Fewbytes/rubber-docker/levels/09_memory_cgorup/README.md

 ```

 ## Bonus round
-read about and use the following control files
+read about and use the following control files:
 - `memory.oom_control`
 - `memory.swappiness`
 - `memory.kmem.limit_in_bytes`